Kreyu/data-table-bundle/docs/src/reference/types/action/options/action.md

 > Name of the icon depends on the icon set you are using in the application,
 > and which icon theme is configured for the data table.
 See the [icon themes documentation section](./../../../../docs/features/theming.md#icon-themes) for more information.

-When action is a [row action](./../../../../docs/components/actions.md), you can provide a callable that will receive the row data as an argument and should return a string:
+When action is a [row action](./../../../../docs/components/actions.md), you can provide a closure that will receive the row data as an argument and should return a string:

 ```php